polynome/polynome.github.io/_posts/2016-08-16-hack-that-inversoft.markdown

 also running on the machine I had reached; could I intercept a password reset email from Linode?
 Nope, the postfix server wasn't in use; the team used Google Docs.
-Could I fashion a convincing phishing attack using my priviledged position?
+Could I fashion a convincing phishing attack using my privileged position?
 I couldn't think of a clever way to do it, and I knew the Inversoft team would be on high alert given the challenge they had issued.
-I spent some time trying to elevate my priviledges to root at the shell (for no good reason) but found that the team had religiously applied Ubuntu patches and non of the Linux elevation tricks I could find would work.
+I spent some time trying to elevate my privileges to root at the shell (for no good reason) but found that the team had religiously applied Ubuntu patches and non of the Linux elevation tricks I could find would work.